+Chapter 2: Histories and Contexts of Communication Test Bank

+Multiple Choice

-Chapter 2: Histories and Contexts of Communication Test Bank Multiple Choice 1.
-In many colleges and universities, departments related to communication studies draw which of the following with regard to numbers of majors? a.
-Equal to other disciplines b.
-The fewest number of majors c.
-The largest number of majors d.
-No majors-communication classes used only as elective classes Ans: C Focus Question: How did the modern communication discipline develop?
-Answer Location: Future of Communication and the Relational Perspective Difficulty Level: Hard 2.
-Which of the following is an assumption of the social scientific approach? a.
+- 1. In many colleges and universities, departments related to communication studies draw which of the following with regard to numbers of majors?

+- a.
+Equal to other disciplines

+- b.
+The fewest number of majors

+- c.
+The largest number of majors

+- d.
+No majors-communication classes used only as elective classes

+Focus Question: How did the modern communication discipline develop?
+Answer Location: Future of Communication and the Relational Perspective

+- 2. Which of the following is an assumption of the social scientific approach?

+- a.
 The Truth exists.

-b.
-The Truth must be hidden from others. c.
+- b.
+The Truth must be hidden from others.

+- c.
 The Truth does not exist.

+- d.
+The ongoing Truth will never be known.